Funded by Senate Bill 1407

 Who decides where the new courthouse will be located?

-In deciding where to locate the new courthouse, the AOC will work closely with the Superior Court and with a Project Advisory Group, which will include a few community leaders who represent the business community, the legal community, the Sheriff, and local government (County/City).
-The AOC follows a standard site selection policy and process.
+In deciding where to locate the new courthouse, the Judicial Council will work closely with the Superior Court and with a Project Advisory Group, which will include a few community leaders who represent the business community, the legal community, the Sheriff, and local government (County/City).
+The Judicial Council follows a standard site selection policy and process.
 The process involves objectively evaluating all potential sites and selecting at least two sites that meet agreed-upon criteria for the proposed new courthouse in providing access to justice for the Quincy area, within the confines of the project’s budget and schedule.

-The AOC and the Court will identify site selection criteria of greatest relevance and importance to the Court.
-The AOC will identify possible sites that meet the criteria; a local real estate broker has already been engaged to assist with this process.
+The Judicial Council and the Court will identify site selection criteria of greatest relevance and importance to the Court.
+The Judicial Council will identify possible sites that meet the criteria; a local real estate broker has already been engaged to assist with this process.
 Then all site alternatives will be ranked against the criteria.
 The Presiding Judge will sign off on the site selection criteria and the preferred and alternate sites.
 The site selection must also be approved by the state Public Works Board.
 Site selection and acquisition typically take a year or more.

 How many courtrooms will be in the new courthouse?